Zero-Freeness is All You Need: A Weitz-Type FPTAS for the Entire Lee-Yang Zero-Free Region

 \subsubsection{SSM}

-Similar to before, pick any $\lambda > 0$ is a uniformly bounded point (as a probability), then we can deduce the uniform bound on a compact subset by \Cref{lem:montel-bound} from the zero-freeness result.
-Then following Regts's approach, we can establish the SSM property for binary symmetric Holant problems once the zero-free region is well understood.
+As before, pick any $\lambda > 0$ at which the ratio is uniformly bounded (as a probability); then we can deduce a uniform bound on a compact subset by \Cref{lem:montel-bound} from the zero-freeness result.
+Then, following Regts's approach, we can establish the SSM property for binary symmetric Holant problems once the zero-free region is well understood.